borisding/universsr/README.md

 ## Aliases for Modules

-- There are some aliases in this starter can be used to `import` or `require` targeted modules instead of using relative paths.
+- There are some aliases in this starter can be used to `import` or `require` targeted modules instead of using lengthy relative paths.
 - Here is a list of available aliases and description:

 | Alias          | Description                                          |